Former Vogue Editor Andre Leon Talley Scorches Boss Anna Wintour in New Memoir

 According to Talley, longtime Vanity Fair editor Graydon Carter felt similarly.
 Carter reportedly told Talley, “One day she treats me like a good friend and a colleague, and the next day, she treats me as if she had just handed over her keys to an unknown parking valet.”

-Talley’s relationship with Wintour curdled anew in 2016 as drama bubbled over an interview podcast he hosted.
+Talley’s relationship with Wintour curdled anew in 2016 as drama bubbled over an interview podcast he hosted for Vogue.
 He complained about not being paid enough—$500 per episode—and Wintour canceled the show without explanation.

 “She has dashed so many on a frayed and tattered heap during her powerful rule,” he writes.
 “I have huge emotional and psychological scars from my relationship with this towering and influential woman.”